Gender Pay Gap Commentary, April 2022

 The Gender Pay Gap Report is a measure of the difference in pay between the average hourly earnings of male and female staff.

-The mean average gender pay gap at Benenden School is 12.36% lower and median average is 39.93% lower for women.
+The mean average gender pay gap at Benenden School is 10.7% lower and median average is 36.07% lower for women.
+This is an improvement to the mean of 1.66% and an improvement to the median of 3.86% compared to 2021.

-Benenden School employs 72% female and 28% male staff; the pay gap reflects the composition of staff and their roles across the school.
+Benenden School employs 70% female and 30% male staff, the pay gap reflects the composition of staff and their roles across the School.

 Benenden School is committed to equal opportunity for all staff, including through fair pay.
 All staff are paid equally for comparable work throughout the School, but the greater proportion of women in lower paid roles creates the gender pay gap.
 Our policy is to recruit the best candidate regardless of gender or any other protected characteristic.